 DIRECTOR: TOPP TWINS–UNTOUCHABLE GIRLS– Diva Films (NZ) 2009

-Theatrical feature documentary about the lives of New Zealand icons, the yodelling, lesbian, twin sister duo; The Topp Twins.
-It is the most successful documentary in New Zealand history grossing nearly $2 million at the New Zealand box office.
+Theatrical feature documentary about the lives of New Zealand icons, the yodeling, lesbian, twin sister duo; The Topp Twins.
+The film premiered at The Toronto International Film Festival (TIFF) and having grossed nearly $2 million at the box office it is the most successful documentary in New Zealand history.

 Winner “People’s Choice Award Documentary” Toronto International Film Festival 2009